-Not adjusted estimates of monthly sales are revised for January 2005 through February or March 20081 (if an advance sales estimate is computed), as well as end-of-month inventory estimates for January 1999 through February 2008.
+Not adjusted estimates of monthly sales are revised for January 2003 through February or March 20101 (if an advance sales estimate is computed), as well as end-of-month inventory estimates for January 1999 through February 2010.
 We revised the not adjusted estimates to:

-- Reflect corrections to data for the current MRTS and ARTS samples. - Introduce results from the 2006 ARTS. - Link the previously published estimates from the prior sample to estimates from the current sample.
+- Reflect corrections to data for the current MARTS, MRTS, and ARTS samples, including a revision to annual nonemployer sales data for 2007 to reflect the availability of data from administrative records provided by other Federal agencies. - Introduce results from the 2008 ARTS. - Introduce preliminary results from the 2007 Economic Census. - Link the previously published estimates from the prior MRTS sample to estimates from the current MRTS sample.